Skip to content

 You are a non visa national if you do not fall within the list of visa nationals.

-Students who enter the UK via the Republic of Ireland without previously obtaining a student visitor visa from their home country will not be given a student visitor visa on arrival.
-This is because you will not encounter any UK Border Force officers, which means that you will not be able to apply on entry for a student visitor visa or under any other visa.
+Students who enter the UK via the Republic of Ireland without previously obtaining a short-term study visa from their home country will not be given a short-term study visa on arrival.
+This is because you will not encounter any UK Border Force officers, which means that you will not be able to apply on entry for a short-term study visa or under any other visa.

 However, even though there is no record of this in your passport, you will automatically be given permission to enter and study in the UK, but for 3 months only from the date of entry.
 The conditions of entry into the UK are that you do not undertake any work (paid or unpaid) and that you leave the UK after 3 months.

-To find out more about applying for a Student Visitor visa and the full list of conditions, see the information on the Student Support Centre webpages.
+To find out more about applying for a short-term study visa and the full list of conditions, see the information on the Student Support Centre webpages.

 You need to submit more documents and financial evidence to obtain a Tier 4 visa, but there are less conditions attached to your stay in the UK.
 For example, you can: